Maruti757/E-Commerce/README.md

  * home.html: The main HTML file for the portfolio website.
  * css/styles.css: The stylesheet for styling the website.
  * assets/images/: Directory for images used in the website.
+ * pdf: files of Pdf used in website
  * README.md: This file, providing instructions and information about the project.
 Features
  * About Section: A brief introduction about myself.